BaraaFadhloun/the-energy/README.md

   2025-03-01,07:00,18.5,5.90
   ```
 - **Export file opens with garbled characters**: The report uses UTF-8 with CRLF terminators for spreadsheet compatibility; choose UTF-8 when importing manually.
+- **Cold starts on Render**: Both the frontend and backend use the free plan; first load after inactivity may take up to a minute while instances wake up.

 ## Roadmap Ideas